I am sorry to have to break it to you, but simply saving your money in the bank is never going to make you rich.

 Sure, everyone needs to make a living, but if the fees mean that you need to make 4 or 5% a year just to break even, then it’s like Mission: Impossible (or perhaps Mission: Improbable), even in a decent bull market.

-When it comes to investing, there is rarely a correlation between the fees you pay for a fund or product and the performance of that fund or product, so don’t get fooled by advisers saying you get what you pay for.
+When it comes to investing, there is rarely a correlation between the fees you pay for a fund or product and the performance of that fund or product, so don’t get fooled by the line “advisers” often use, which is “you get what you pay for.”

 Most of the time, a low-cost index tracker will do just as well, if not better, than the same type of actively-managed fund.